maih43538/algos/datastructures/set/README.md

 ##### Requirements

 * Hash table must handle collisions
-* There are operations to insert & delete
+* There are operations to insert and delete
 * Hash table is resized when load balance is too high or too low

+##### Hashing Algorithm

+* Given an input, a unique output will be returned
+* A good one will have items evenly distributed across buckets

 ##### Hash Table Design